Windows & Linux · Ubuntu Server Post-Install Systems Configuration

 1. Verify Network Configuration (Netplan)

-Best practice to review the IP configuration details to verify that you have the expected details set for the given configuration.
+ip a confirms and verifies the IP configuration details for the system's network adapter.
+It's best practice to review these details to verify you have the expected settings for the given configuration.

-The ip route command lists the default routes that are defined on the given system.
+ip route lists the default routes defined on the system — useful both for verification and in various troubleshooting scenarios.

 ls /etc/netplan/